Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \paragraph{Coarsening in serial}

-Analogously to refinement, the octree can be coarsened by various levels throughout the domain.
-An integer is attributed for the coarsest acceptable level to which each octant can be promoted.
-Unlike refinement, the decision to coarsen a subtree depends on the inputs of all descendants.
+Analogous to refinement, the octree can be coarsened by various levels throughout the domain.
+An integer is attributed to the coarsest acceptable level to which each octant can be promoted.
+However, unlike refinement, the decision to coarsen a subtree depends on the consensus of all descendants.
 Consensus is defined based on two requirements: An ancestor $A$ of an input leaf is output if (i) no descendants of $A$ in the input require $A$ to be refined and if (ii) the same cannot be said of the parent of $A$.

 \Algref{alg:multi-level-coarsen} traverses the tree while iterating in order over the input---just as for refinement---but here, the output is pushed and popped at every subtree, rather than the leaves only.
 Per requirement (i), the inputs within the current subtree must be read before deciding whether the root of the subtree is too coarse.
 Therefore, the root is emitted in the post-order action only after checking all descendants.
 On the other hand, by (ii), the root of the current subtree could be too fine, depending on inputs outside the subtree.
 Therefore, we leave it to the parent to retract emitted roots of child subtrees if needed.